Frequently Asked Questions

 Harris County Utility District #15

-The Board generally meets on the fourth Tuesday of the month at:
+The Board generally meets on the fourth Tuesday of the month at 6:00PM at:

 4127 Breckenridge Drive